-Be prepared with these five important questions to ask during a parent-teacher conference for your elementary school-aged child.
+Be prepared and proactive with these five important questions to ask during a parent-teacher conference for your elementary school-aged child.

-As a parent myself, I also look forward to attending parent-teacher conferences.
-I am grateful for the opportunity to get to know the teachers that my children spend their days with.
-It is important to me to learn about my own children in their roles as students and peers.
+When my children were in school, I looked forward to attending parent-teacher conferences.
+I was grateful for the opportunity to get to know the teachers that my children spend their days with.
+It is so important to learn about your children in their roles as students and peers.

-As both a teacher and as a mom, I like to be prepared for these meetings.
-I have developed a list of the 5 most important questions to ask during a parent conference:
+To be prepared for these meetings, I have developed a list of the 5 most important questions to ask during a parent conference.

 - Does my child foster positive relationships within the classroom with both his teachers and peers?